Arupanandarath/Django_Office_Employee_Management/README.md

-# Django_Office_Employee_Management
+# Office_Employee_Management
+Made a website to store,add,delete,filter and show all the details of a office.
-It is a Django project.It helps to store datas of a office.
+It is a Django project.It helps to store data of a office.